johncf/learn-log/interview-tips/system-design.md

 Tackling the system design interview.

 Do take a look at [general tips](./general.md) on problem solving first.
-(TLDR; make sure to consider different approaches and analyze its pros and cons, when choosing a design or component.)
+(TLDR; make sure to consider different approaches and discuss its pros and cons, when choosing a design or component.)

 ## Basic Steps